Aboriginal peoples: relationships

 Annual Premier’s Meeting

-Every year, the Premier and the Minister of Aboriginal Affairs hold a meeting with Aboriginal leaders.
+Every year, the Premier and the Minister of Indigenous Affairs hold a meeting with Indigenous leaders.
 It sends a strong signal that:

-- Aboriginal people have an important relationship with Ontario
+- Indigenous peoples have an important relationship with Ontario

-- the government and Aboriginal leaders are working to improve things of concern, including education, social and economic matters
+- the government and Indigenous leaders are working to improve things of concern, including education, social and economic matters

 Aboriginal Affairs Working Group